yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/MoonCollege.png?raw=true)

-> The College of the Moon, rooted in the ancient druidic circles of the Moonshae Isles, empowers its Bards to chronicle island stories.
-These Bards use Fey magic and moonwell power to aid allies, protect nature, and create works based on Moonshae myths like fairy pranks, the Beast, and moonwell mysteries.
+> The College of the Moon traces its origins to the ancient druidic circles of the Moonshae Isles, who entrusted the first Bards of this tradition with chronicling the stories of the islands and their people.
+Bards of this college draw from the isles’ fey magic and the primal power of the moonwells to bolster their allies, protect the natural world, and inspire their bardic works.

+- Level 3: Primal Lore
+  - You learn a cantrip from the Druid spell list.
+It counts as a Bard spell for you but doesn’t count against the number of cantrips you know.
+Additionally, choose one of the following skills: Animal Handling, Insight, Medicine, Nature, Perception, or Survival.
+You have proficiency in that skill.
+- Level 3: Inspired Eclipse
+  - When you take a Bonus Action to give a creature a Bardic Inspiration die, you can have the Invisible condition and teleport up to 30 feet to an unoccupied space you can see as part of that Bonus Action.
+This invisibility lasts until the start of your next turn and ends early immediately after you make an attack roll, deal damage, or cast a spell.
-- Level 3: Moonshae Folktales
+- Level 3: Lunar Vitality
-  - As a Magic action, you can invoke the power of a folktale, imbuing yourself with primal magic until you use this feature again.
-When you use this feature, choose which of the following folktales you invoke; your choice gives you certain benefits while this magic is active.
-  - Tale of Life
-    - When you invoke the Tale of Life, you tap into the essence of vitality and the thriving earth.
-This allows you to enhance your healing magic.
-Once per turn, when you restore Hit Points to a creature with a spell, you can expend one of your Bardic Inspiration dice.
-When you do, roll that Bardic Inspiration die, and add the result to the number of Hit Points restored by your spell.
+  - Once per turn when you restore Hit Points to a creature with a spell, you can expend a Bardic Inspiration die and increase the amount of Hit Points restored by a number equal to a roll of the Bardic Inspiration die.
+The creature’s Speed also increases by 10 feet until the end of its next turn.
-  - Tale of Gloam
-    - When you invoke the Tale of Gloam, you channel the power of mystery and secrets.
-This enhances your ability to support allies while remaining elusive.
-When you use your Bonus Action to give a creature a Bardic Inspiration die, you can also take the Disengage or Hide action as part of that same Bonus Action.
-  - Tale of Mirth
-    - When you invoke the Tale of Mirth, you embody merriment and fey trickery.
-This allows you to subtly undermine your enemies' successes.
-When an enemy you can see within 60 feet of you succeeds on a saving throw, you can use your Reaction to expend one of your Bardic Inspiration dice.
-That creature must then roll the Bardic Inspiration die and subtract the result from their saving throw's total, potentially causing the save to fail.
-- Level 3: Primal Lorist
-  - Nature's Cantrip: You also learn one cantrip of your choice from the Druid spell list.
-Skilled in the Wilds: You gain proficiency in one of the following skills, reflecting your enhanced connection to the natural world or its inhabitants: Animal Handling, Insight, Medicine, Nature, Perception, or Survival.
-- Level 6: Blessing of the Moonwells
+- Level 6: Blessing of Moonlight
-  - You always have Moonbeam prepared.
-While you are casting Moonbeam, you can choose another creature you can see within 60 feet to regain Hit Points.
+  - You always have the Moonbeam spell prepared.
+While concentrating on Moonbeam, you can heal a creature of your choice that you can see within 60 feet of you, allowing them to regain 2d4 hit points once per turn.
-- Level 12: Bolstered Folktales
+- Level 12: Eventide’s Splendor
-  - When you use your Tale of Life or Tale of Mirth, you restore one expended Bardic Inspiration die.
-Additionally, when you use your Tale of Gloam, you can teleport up to 30 feet to an unoccupied space you can see as part of the same bonus action.
+  - When you use Inspired Eclipse, the creature who received the Bardic Inspiration die can also have the Invisible condition.
+When you use Lunar Vitality, you can roll 1d6 and use the number rolled in place of expending a Bardic Inspiration die.

 ### College of Glamour